purton-tech/cloak/www/content/blog/rust-on-nails/index.md

     └── Dockerfile
 ```

 We are going to create a workspace for our web application.
-Create a new `Cargo.toml` file in the root folder and add the foloowing.
+Create a new `Cargo.toml` file in the root folder and add the following.

 ```toml
 [workspace]